 Although African civet cats are carnivores, they are considered omnivores, civet cats naturally eat fruits, insects, and smaller reptiles including snakes.
 In captivity, they feed on maize meal, meat, vegetables, and eggs as well as birds.
 Just make sure their feed is well rationed to provide their nutritional requirement.

 REASONS WHY SOME PEOPLE ARE AGAINST DOMESTICATION OF AFRICAN CIVET CAT

-- Animal welfare issues especially with husbandry practices: over the years civet cats are kept in a very small cage and are prevented from exhibiting their natural behaviors which amount to animal cruelty.
+- Animal welfare issues especially with husbandry practices: over the years civet cats are kept in very small cages and are prevented from exhibiting their natural behaviors which amounts to animal cruelty.
 However, if African civets can be allowed to exhibit their natural behavior in a space that rightly mimics their natural environment, there will be no animal welfare problems.

 WHY DOMESTICATION OF THE AFRICAN CIVET CAT IS THE NEW NARRATIVE.

 You can refer to our previous post on keeping African civets as a pet through this link https://animaltract.com/african-civet-as-pet).

 5 REASONS WHY PEOPLE CHOOSE AFRICAN CIVET CATS OVER DOMESTIC CATS (FELIS CATUS) AND DOGS